fwilleke80/Python-Tests/README.md

  Calculate an SHA256 hash of the contents of a file.

 ## Modules
+The whole project is grouped into a launcher (test.py) and modules that are wrapped in a Python package (folder "modules").
+The launcher script is set up in a way that it does not have to be changed when adding a new module to the package.

+Here is a list of the included modules:

 ### artworkprice
 Calculate a suitable price if you want to sell a painting you made